 What causes squeaky floorboards?

-When it comes to squeaky floors, the relationship between your joists and floorboards is almost always the culprit.
+When it comes to squeaky floors, the relationship between your floor joists and floorboards is almost always the culprit.
 Gaps form over time, which ultimately cause the annoying squeaking.
 To remedy this, you’re going to need to get underneath your floor, so look for access through a basement or crawlspace.
 You’ll need at least one other person, wood shims, and/or construction adhesive.
 See the below-ground fix below.

 If you don’t have access to a basement or crawlspace, there are ways to address the issue above ground, but it’s slightly more invasive.
 You’re going to need special screws or nails and wood filler.
 See the above-ground fix below.